-In this video we will focus only on the configuration required in ManWinWin to record the maintenance items/assets to be maintained.
+In this video we will focus only on the configuration required in ManWinWin for the creation of Maintenance Schedules:

 TIPS & BEST PRACTICES

 Maintenance plans must be prepared according to manufacturer recommendations; do not be over ambitious in the frequency of the systematic work schedules as this may overload your human resources and harm the accomplishment of the plan

 When preparing a work schedule, before describing the tasks to be carried out, you should include reference to the equipment’s maintenance manual (or other relevant documentation) and essential safety precautions

 You should only record in the system work schedules that are relevant and that need to have proven maintenance history.
 You should not waste time managing daily or weekly work orders.
 In these cases, a simple check list worksheet is more effective.